Stalag X-B: Cemeteries

-POW camps were required by Wehrmacht regulations to have a cemetery close-by.
+POW camps were required by Wehrmacht regulations to have a cemetery close by.
 Initially, the dead of Stalag X-B were buried in the war cemetery at Parnewinkel, where a World War I POW camp had been located previously.
 As the number of dead rose in 1940, a second cemetery was established near Sandbostel, about 1.2 kilometres from the camp.

 Non-Soviet and Soviet POWs were treated differently even in death.
 The former were buried with military honours in individual graves, the latter in 70 mass graves.

 At Sandbostel, the cemetery has two sections.
 Gräberfeld 1 includes the mass graves.
 In 1954-56 Gräberfeld 2 received the roughly 2,400 dead among the former concentration camp inmates who could not be identified.

 Post-war use

 British internment camp

 As early as 8 July 1945, the British military authorities established one of nine civilian internment camps in a part of the former Stalag X-B. At "No. 2 Civil Internment Camp" or "No. 2 CIC" around 5,000 males, including SS members, were interned.
-Soon, inmates were subject to "re-education", intended to turn Nazi supporters in democrats.
+Soon, inmates were subject to "re-education", intended to turn Nazi supporters into democrats.
 To further this goal, internees were allowed to publish their own newspaper Der Windstoss.

 In June 1947, the trials began at the Spruchkammergericht at Stade.
 Internees were not charged with individual crimes but with membership in a criminal organisation, as defined by the Nuremberg trials.
-The court handed down 3,500 verdicts, ranging from several months to six years imprisonment.
+The court handed down 3,500 verdicts, ranging from several months to six years' imprisonment.
 However, the time of internment was counted as time served, so many of the defendants were released immediately following the trial.

 After the last inmates were released on 9 March 1948, the British closed the camp on 1 August 1948.

 Prison

 In March 1948, the Justice Department of the State of Lower Saxony established the Strafgefängnis Lager Sandbostel at the site of the Stalag.
 This prison soon housed around 600 male inmates, imprisoned for periods between two months and two years, mostly for property-related crimes, in six large huts.

 The prison featured a small hospital, workshops and a Protestant church.
 Around 110 people worked there, mostly German refugees from the eastern territories lost after WW II.
-In 1952, the prison was dissolved due to falling numbers of incarcerated.
+In 1952, the prison was dissolved due to falling numbers of the incarcerated.